Constructing entire minimal graphs by evolving planes: Abstract

 \section{Abstract}

 We introduce an evolving-plane ansatz for the explicit construction of entire minimal graphs of dimension $n$ ($n\geq 3$) and codimension $m$ ($m\geq 2$), for any odd integer $n$.
 Under this ansatz, the minimal surface system reduces to the geodesic equation on the Grassmannian in affine coordinates.
 Geometrically, this equation dictates how the slope of an $(n-1)$ plane evolves as it sweeps out a minimal graph.
-This framework yields a rich family of explicit entire minimal graphs of odd dimension $n$ and arbitrary codimension $m$.
+This framework yields a large family of explicit entire minimal graphs of odd dimension $n$ and arbitrary codimension $m$.
+For each entire minimal graph, its conormal bundle gives rise to an entire special Lagrangian graph in $\mathbb{C}^{n+m}$.